Southwest Beef Cavatappi

 Not included in your delivery

 • Bring a large pot of salted water to a boil.
-Wash and dry produce. • Halve, deseed, and thinly slice green pepper into strips.
+Wash and dry produce. • Halve, deseed, and thinly slice poblano into strips.
 Trim and thinly slice scallions, separating whites from greens.

 • Once water is boiling, add cavatappi to pot.
-Cook, stirring occasionally, until al dente, 9-11 minutes. • Reserve 1 cup pasta cooking water (2 cups for 4 servings), then drain. • Meanwhile, heat a large drizzle of oil in a medium pan (large pan for 4) over medium-high heat.
-Add green pepper and season with salt and pepper; cook, stirring occasionally, until slightly softened, 4-5 minutes.
+Cook, stirring occasionally, until al dente, 9-11 minutes. • Reserve 1 cup pasta cooking water (2 cups for 4 servings), then drain. • Meanwhile, heat a large drizzle of oil in a medium pan (use a large pan for 4) over medium-high heat.
+Add poblano and season with salt and pepper.
+Cook, stirring occasionally, until slightly softened, 4-5 minutes.

-• Add a drizzle of oil to pan with green pepper.
-Add beef*, scallion whites, and Southwest Spice Blend; season with salt and pepper.
+• Add a drizzle of oil to pan with poblano; add beef* and scallion whites.
+Season with Southwest Spice, salt, and pepper.
 Cook, breaking up meat into pieces, until beef is browned and cooked through, 4-6 minutes.
-TIP: If there’s excess grease in your pan, carefully pour it out. • Add tomato paste; cook, stirring occasionally, until combined, 30 seconds.
+TIP: If there’s excess grease in your pan, carefully pour it out. • Add half the diced tomatoes (all for 4 servings) and cook, stirring occasionally, 30 seconds more.

 • Add ½ cup reserved pasta cooking water (¾ cup for 4 servings) and stock concentrates to pan with beef mixture.
 Season with ½ tsp salt (1 tsp for 4) and a pinch of pepper.
 Bring to a simmer and cook, stirring, until thickened, 2-3 minutes.

-• Top beef cavatappi with remaining Mexican cheese blend; cover pan until cheese melts, 1-2 minutes.
-Divide between bowls; top with scallion greens and serve.
+• Top beef cavatappi with remaining Mexican cheese; cover pan until cheese melts, 1-2 minutes.
+Top with scallion greens and serve.